What is a fitness for duty certificate?

 While telehealth is suitable for many fitness for duty assessments, some situations require an in-person examination.
 This may include roles with specific physical fitness requirements, conditions requiring a physical examination (such as range of motion testing), and employer or insurer requirements for a face-to-face assessment.

-Your NewDoc GP will let you know during the consultation if an in-person assessment is required instead.
-NewDoc operates in-clinic appointments at Surry Hills for existing patients who need in-person care, or your GP can advise you to visit a local clinic.
+NewDoc is a telehealth service and does not operate physical clinics.
+Your NewDoc GP will let you know during the consultation if an in-person assessment is required instead, and can advise you to visit a local GP clinic or occupational health specialist for hands-on examination.